airtai/faststream/.faststream_gen/getting-started/subscription/index.md

     ```

 !!! tip
-    If you want to use Message Broker specific features, please visit corresponding broker documentation section.
+    If you want to use Message Broker specific features, please visit the corresponding broker documentation section.
-    In the **Tutorial** section the general features are described.
+    In the **Tutorial** section, the general features are described.

 Also, synchronous functions are supported as well: